Hydration & Dachshunds: Why Water Intake Matters

 3. Use Stainless Steel or Ceramic Bowls

-Plastic can retain odors and bacteria, which might put off sensitive-nosed pups.
-We switched to a heavy ceramic bowl with a wide base, and Harvey stopped knocking it over and started drinking more consistently.
+- Plastic can retain odors and bacteria, which might put off sensitive-nosed pups.
+Switch to a heavy ceramic or stainless steel bowl with a wide base for better hygiene and to prevent spills.

 4. Add Water to Meals